 Regular attendance is important to a student's academic success and establishing positive relationships.
-Daily attendance will be taken each morning.
 Students must participate in all aspects of both hybrid and remote learning plans.
 If students do not actively participate and or complete the assignments, they may be retained in the same grade level for the following school year.